 - City of Westminster Archives Centre.

 - Library and Museum of Freemasonry Freemasons' Hall, Great Queen Street, London WC2B 5AZ.
-For a summary see their entry in 24 hour museum.

 - Other Libraries in the City of London

 - The Church of Jesus Christ of the Latter Day Saints' Britannia Family History Centre.

 - The Wellcome Collection's library of the history of medicine holds not only high-level material on medical history but also a huge amount of information on named individuals.

 London Boroughs - Archives and Local Studies Libraries: we have links to web sites of each London borough, and to their archives or local studies libraries.

 AIM25 - Archives in London and the M25 Area - "is a major project to provide electronic access to collection level descriptions of the archives of over fifty higher education institutions and learned societies within the greater London area."

 Outside London, the Institute of Genealogical and Heraldic Studies, in Canterbury, Kent, provides an online list of their library resources relating to London and Middlesex (pdf).

 For general historical bibliography the Bibliography of British and Irish History (BBIH) produced by the Inistitute for Historical Research and the Royal Historical Society, is available via major research libraries.